NafixData/ahnafnafi/_pages/cv.md

 **Thesis Title:** Deep Learning-Based Prediction of Development Phases and Their Impact on Air Quality in the Dhaka Metropolitan Region (_2025_)
    <div style="text-align: justify;">
      <b>Supervisor:</b> Dr. Dipita Hossain; Assosiate Professor, Department of Urban and Regional Planning <br>
-     <b>Description:</b> This study investigates the impact of urban development on air quality in Dhaka using deep learning and sky images.
-A predictive model, built on the ResNet-50 architecture, classifies
+     <b>Description:</b> This study investigates the impact of urban development on air quality in certain regions of Dhaka using sky images.
+A predictive model, built on the ResNet-50
-     urban areas based on their development phases and air quality levels, achieving 93% classification accuracy.
+      architecture, classifies urban areas based on their development phases and air quality levels.
 The study also creates a novel image database (Infra-Nafi) for air quality prediction.
 Findings suggest a strong correlation between urban development and elevated PM 2.5 and PM 10 levels, with a recommendation to incorporate green infrastructure and raise public awareness to mitigate air pollution.
    </div>
 <br>